SimonCarlson/thesis/notes/logbook.md

+4/4-19:
+Attempting to use Martin's COSE code.
+No success, immediate segfault when encoding data to CBOR.
+No idea how the code is supposed to be used, mailed Martin.
+Feels like this can take a very long time to fix...

+Put implementation in methods chapter.
+Wrote shortly about the design of the prototype (including a sequence diagram of the server and client), and the manifest generator.

+Created placeholder for evaluation chapter.

+Added mention of developing server in Contiki-NG as proof of concept of capable IoT devices acting as update servers.

 3/4-19:
 Parser runs in Contiki and Cooja using only MEMB and its related functions to allocate memory.
 I'm wasting a bit of memory partially because I don't fully understand MEMB allocation, it did not work as expected.
 It's fine for now, better to spend time getting COSE and certificates to work.